 - Structure Inspection and Photography:

-Due to their manoeuvrability and small size, drones have an unique ability to access views of construction projects that commence from ground level to various heights and viewpoints of the site.
+Due to their manoeuvrability and small size, drones have a unique ability to access views of construction projects that commence from ground level to various heights and viewpoints of the site.

-Aerial Images taken by drones help in planning the placement of stored materials, workers’ flow and identify the potential issues with installed construction packages.
+Aerial Images taken by drones help in planning the placement of stored materials, workers’ flow and identifying the potential issues with installed construction packages.